 Finalizing Overseas Adoption

 Once you and your child arrive in the United States, your adoption will be subjected to recognition and validation according to your state of residence.
-According to readoption or validation provides the adopted child with an opportunity to obtain a U.S. birth certificate from the parent’s State of residence.”
+According to readoption or validation provides the adopted child with an opportunity to obtain a U.S. birth certificate from the parent’s state of residence.”

 Many states require that you undergo a readoption process, which is a lot easier than it sounds.
 Readoption is the process of adopting a child who had been adopted in another jurisdiction.
-The readoption processes requires adoptive parents to provide the court with:
+The readoption processes require adoptive parents to provide the court with:

 – A certified translated copy of the foreign adoption decree.